Last Updated on March 26, 2022 by Anne-Marie

-I feel that keeping any kind of baked good on the small side also makes for better portion control.
+Keeping any kind of baked good on the small side also makes for better portion control.

 Don’t forget to add a few Eggless Chocolate Chip Cookies to everyone’s lunch bags for a sweet treat.

-More egg free recipes
+More eggless recipes

-- 2 cups stevia (powder not liquid)
+- 2 cups powdered stevia or Swerve Sweetener

 - 1 cup Spectrum Naturals Organic Shortening

-- 1 (15 ounce) can pumpkin puree (not pumpkin pie mix)
+- 1 15-ounce can pumpkin puree (not pumpkin pie mix)

 - 2 teaspoons vanilla extract